 6. Hotel Valamar President Dubrovnik Beach

-This beach is located beneath the Hotel Valamar President Dubrovnik, on a part of Lapad peninsula called Babin Kuk.
-Compared to Old Town, Babin Kuk area is quiet and not too touristy which is nice.
+This beach is located beneath the Hotel Valamar President Dubrovnik, on a part of the Lapad peninsula called Babin Kuk.
+Compared to Old Town, the Babin Kuk area is quiet and not too touristy which is nice.